-The purpose of the College's strategic planning is to set goals which focus on opportunities for growth and improvement and the strategies to achieve the College's mission and vision.

-The purpose of this policy is to provide guidance to the Board and the College Executive about the overall planning processes that will be used.
+The purpose of strategic planning is to set strategic goals, objectives and strategies for the growth and improvement of the College pursuant to its mission and vision.
+The goals, objectives and strategies should be sustainable, affordable and resourceable.
+The purpose of this policy is to provide guidance to the Board and the College Executive about the overall planning processes that will be set.